Table Of Contents

 What Are Spot Instances?

-A Spot Instance is a type of compute capacity that a cloud service provider offers at a steep discount whenever it has excess compute capacity.
-Yet, you can only purchase Spot Instances if they are available in your desired region and availability zone.
+An Amazon EC2 Spot Instance is a type of compute capacity offered at a steep discount when a cloud provider has excess capacity.
+Spot Instances are available only when capacity exists in a specific region and Availability Zone.

 What are the pros of Spot Instances?

-What are the cons of Spot Instance?
+What are the cons of Spot Instances?

 The advantages and disadvantages of Spot Instances make this instance type ideal for some use cases.